BOOKS TO HELP YOU THROUGH BREAST CANCER

-I have always turned to books when I needed help with a particular problem and for those of you seeking breast cancer information and want some recommendations, I hope the following list will assist.
+I have always turned to books when I needed help with a particular problem and for those of you seeking breast cancer information, I hope the following list will assist.
 Some are not about breast cancer specifically but I found them to be absolutely invaluable in the healing process.
+A few titles have come after my cancer journey and I have found them to be of inestimable value.

 Anatomy of an Illness by Norman Cousins